streamlit/docs/content/library/get-started/main-concepts.md

 ### Use magic

 You can also write to your app without calling any Streamlit methods.
 Streamlit supports "[magic commands](/library/api-reference/write-magic/magic)," which means you don't have to use [`st.write()`](/library/api-reference/write-magic/st.write) at all!
-Try replacing the code above with this snippet:
+To see this in action try this snippet:

 ```python
 """